 Ethics can be done just keep at it.
 I have shared a link to my Ethics flashcards in the Subscriber Area so if you want to see those sign up to the mailing list and create an account.

-If you are studying in the UK and looking for support on the BPTC, you can hire me through my tutoring agency www.lawtutors.co.uk.
-They supply a range of law tutoring and offer in-person and online sessions.
-I teach LLB, GDL and BPTC subjects and also offer university and career application support.
-To book me for a one hour trial session, click here to send an email request.
+If you are studying in the UK and looking for support on the BPTC, you can hire me directly.
+I teach LLB, GDL and BPTC subjects and also offer Public Speaking and Personal Tutoring sessions.
+Click here to book a session!

 Until next time,